nocobase/docs/docs/en-US/development/index.md

 Distribution of modules.

 - Server
   - Collections & Fields: mainly used for system table configuration.
-Business tables are recommended to be configured in "Settings Center - Collection manager".
+Business tables are recommended to be configured in "Plugin Settings Manager - Collection manager".
   - Resources & Actions: Mainly used to extend the Action API
   - Middleware: Middleware
   - Events: Events